yousuketakada/ball_pyramid_puzzle/README.md

 The upper, first to third (top), layers are again triangular lattice layers, composed of six, three, and one ball(s), respectively.

-The problem we want to solve is _how many ways we would have to make the pyramid if the balls were glued together with right angles into six polyomino-like pieces_:
+Now the problem we want to solve is _how to make the pyramid if the balls were glued together with right angles into six [polyomino](https://en.wikipedia.org/wiki/Polyomino)-like pieces as follows:_

 ```
                     o